 All of these potential problem areas should be addressed in some way in your asset purchase agreement.
 Considering them at the outset of the purchase will help you avoid disputes in the future.

 If either party violates the asset purchase agreement, it can lead to legal liability.
 That might mean that the seller will have to pay you for any money damages caused by their violation of the asset purchase agreement.
-The same can be said if you violate the asset purchase agreement and it causes damage for the seller.
+The same can be said if you violate the asset purchase agreement and it causes damage to the seller.

 The asset purchase agreement should also address what will happen if there is a violation of the agreement.
 It may require certain steps for informal dispute resolution, such as arbitration or mediation, for example.
 It might also dictate where you can start a lawsuit if that becomes necessary.